Wonder Girl (Cassie Sandsmark): The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Cassie Sandsmark is reintroduced in the Teen Titans series.
 This version of Cassie, who dislikes being called "Wonder Girl", started out as a teenage thief, who started at the age of sixteen and lost touch with her mother, who stole a pair of enchanted bracelets from a temple before meeting Red Robin.
 Living in Hollywood surviving on a crime spree and bought a little house with the money she made.
-She first crossed paths with Red Robin after she was rescued from an organization called N.O.W.H.E.R.E, who were capturing young teenagers who were developing metahuman abilities for their own nefarious purposes.
+She first crossed paths with Red Robin after she was rescued from an organization called N.O.W.H.E.R.E., who were capturing young teenagers who were developing metahuman abilities for their own nefarious purposes.
 She caught the organization's attention when her exploits were attaching attention her from the media which they dubbed her "Wonder Girl".
 She stole a car but was later pulled by a police officer in the Pacific Coast Highway, the latter was revealed to be an agent of N.O.W.H.E.R.E. and tried to capture her but Red Robin intervened.
-Red Robin was tracking down N.O.W.H.E.R.E and news coverage of teenagers with abilities and their actions in a lecture by Lex Luther about aliens on earth.
+Red Robin was tracking down N.O.W.H.E.R.E and news coverage of teenagers with abilities and their actions in a lecture by Lex Luthor about aliens on earth.
 She is later revealed to be the daughter of Helen, an archaeologist who reputation was destroyed when Cassie stole the bracelets which resulted in the death of one of Helen's colleagues, who was Cassandra's one time love interest and mentor in stealing, and Lennox Sandsmark, a British super-soldier, who left the family when Cassie was only four years old.
 As Lennox is a demigod son of Zeus, and also a half-brother of Wonder Woman, Cassie, for the first time, is related to Wonder Woman.